About the Smalley-Curl Institute

 -

-1993 – Prof. Smalley founds the Center for Nanoscale Science and Technology (CNST), the world’s first dedicated research center for nanotechnology.
+1993 – Under Provost Neal Lane, Prof. Smalley founds and become the first director of the Center for Nanoscale Science and Technology (CNST), the world’s first dedicated research center for nanotechnology.

 -